rapidspeciation/biodiversity_genomics_course/exercises/05_filtering_variants.md

 Site filters:
 * `--remove-indels` - remove all indels (SNPs only)
 * `--max-missing` - set minimum missing data.
 A little counterintuitive - 0 is totally missing, 1 is none missing.
-Here 0.9 means we will tolerate 10% missing data.
+Here 0.75 means we will tolerate 25% missing data per site.
+Note, even though the initial stats showed that the proportion of missing data per site is very low, this value increases as we filter genotypes of low depth or low quality.
 * `--minQ` - this is just the minimum quality score required for a site to pass our filtering threshold.
 Here we set it to 30.
 * `--min-meanDP` - the minimum mean depth for a site.
 * `--max-meanDP` - the maximum mean depth for a site.